mahmoud-maher-1/ElevvoInternship/Task #3/Fake News Detection/README.md

-Okay, I will generate documentation for the `Fake News Detection.ipynb` notebook, styled similarly to the provided `README.md`.

----

 # Fake News Detection using Machine Learning

 This project demonstrates how to build a machine learning model to classify news articles as either **REAL** or **FAKE**.